JialeCao001/PedSurvey/Comparison.md

-## Leaderboard on various pedestrian detection
+## Leaderboard on various pedestrian datasets
 - If you find a new paper about pedestrian detection, please feel free to contact us for adding it.